GL1T0H/Red2Blue/README.md

 #### Download Sysmon Configuration (SwiftOnSecurity)
 By default, Sysmon does not log much unless it is configured properly.
-To solve this, we will use the popular Sysmon configuration created by **SwiftOnSecurity**, which provides a good balance between visibility and noise.
+To solve this, we will use the popular Sysmon configuration created by **SwiftOnSecurity**,.
+which provides a good balance between visibility and noise.

-Download the configuration file and save it in the sysmon folder -> C:\sysmon\ : (https://github.com/SwiftOnSecurity/sysmon-config/blob/master/sysmonconfig-export.xml)
+Download the configuration file and save it in the C partition ( C:\sysmon\ ) [SwiftOnSecurity](https://github.com/SwiftOnSecurity/sysmon-config/blob/master/sysmonconfig-export.xml)

 <img width="1363" height="624" alt="Screenshot_28" src="https://github.com/user-attachments/assets/9dce296e-e9ab-4c67-8cf6-496ef301d51d" />